cthackers/adm-zip/APPNOTE.md

    Note: As stated above, the size of the entire .ZIP file
-         header, including the file name, comment, and extra field should not exceed 64K in size.
+         header, including the file name, comment, and extra field SHOULD NOT exceed 64K in size.

-   4.6.3 In case two different programs should appropriate the same Header ID value, it is strongly recommended that each program SHOULD place a unique signature of at least two bytes in size (and preferably 4 bytes or bigger) at the start of
+   4.6.3 In case two different programs appropriate the same Header ID value, it is strongly recommended that each program SHOULD place a unique signature of at least two bytes in size (and preferably 4 bytes or bigger) at the start of